Caregiver Support Groups

 Types of support groups

 Support groups are also divided into in-person and online categories.
-If you are unable to leave the house for long periods of time or so not feel comfortable speaking with people face to face, then online support groups can be a great option.
-These groups may involve electronic mailing lists, discussion groups, bulletin or message boards, chat rooms or zoom meetings.
+If you are unable to leave the house for long periods of time or do not feel comfortable speaking with people face to face, then online support groups can be a great option.
+These groups may involve electronic mailing lists, discussion groups, bulletin or message boards, chat rooms, or Zoom meetings.

 Why should you join a support group?